 The GHFP undertakes research (normative, conceptual and empirical).
 The priority of our research is to identify good questions that are strategically important and seek appropriate methodologies for relevant investigations.
 We also involve other scholars and practitioners to help us improve the questions and methodologies.
 We repeat this process until arriving at some answers and understandings worthy of sharing or disseminating.
 Often this process also includes grounded experiences in the field and/or pilot projects.

 - research inquiries and open spaces for dialogue, listening and learning;

-- relevant projects and pilot studies to learn from experiences in the fields;
+- relevant research and projects and pilot studies to learn from experiences in the fields;

 - educational programmes at universities, schools and workplaces;